codyaverett/memento/learning/financial/career/interview questions/api considerations for client.md

 ---
 name: Api Considerations for Client
 created: 2022-11-20T17:46:39-06:00
-updated: 2022-11-20T18:28:49-06:00
+updated: 2022-11-20T20:58:12-06:00
 aliases:
-tags:
+tags: prompt
 ---
 # Api Considerations for Client

 An enterprise company is interested in building a web service complete with front-end website.
 You are hired to do the job.
 What are some considerations you must take into account when doing this job?

 - What is the business use case?
+	- Who approves work?
 	- What is the API's expected SLAs?
 	- Who are the primary stakeholders?

-	- Who approves work?
+- Where will we source and store data?
+	- Retention periods?
+	- Storage limitations?

 - What is the company timeline for this project?
-- What are the future needs for this product?
-- Where will we source and  store data?
+- Is this a new application or is it replacing an existing sets of functionalities?
 - Is there any design and strategy documentation already existing for the product?
 - Does the company have any style-guides or restrictions on language and frameworks?
 - What kind of role based access requirements are there for the application and web service?

+- Application Architecture
-- Documentation and developer onboarding.
+	- Documentation and future developer onboarding.
 	- Application Scalability
 		- Stateless apps?
 		- Stateful sets?